• Share this on:

 EU Corporate Sustainability Reporting Directive

 The EU also has other laws and regulations that could be relevant.
-You may likewise need to meet the Corporate Sustainability Reporting Directive (CSRD), which encourages accountability and transparency.
-Businesses that fail to meet the CSRD can receive financial penalties.
+You may also need to comply with the Corporate Sustainability Reporting Directive (CSRD), which encourages accountability and transparency.
+Companies must provide information on social and environmental risks and on the impact of their activities on people and the environment.
+Companies that fail to comply with the CSRD can receive financial penalties.

 The CSRD will be mandatory for all companies with over 250 employees and over €40 million in annual turnover.
 This will start in 2024, 2025 or 2026, depending on a few factors.
+The first group that needs to report are large, listed companies.
+They need to report on the 2024 financial year for reports published in 2025.
 See the EU website for details.

-Some exporters may need to meet the CSRD.
+Some exporters may need to comply with the CSRD.
 This is the case if:

-- You have at least 1 subsidiary or branch in the EU.
+• You have at least one subsidiary or branch in the EU.

 You may also get information requests from your buyers if they fall under the CSRD.